Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 Same way you did, I guess.
 "Mama, Dada, honey."
 You pick it up.
 That's very funny.
 Yeah.
-Bees are funny.
+Goobers are funny.
 If we didn't laugh, we'd cry with what we have to deal with.
 Anyway...
 Can I... get you something?
 Like what?
 I don't know.
 I mean...
 I don't know.
 Coffee?